RudraModi360/Agentry/ui/README.md

-# Scratchy Agent UI
+# Agentry Agent UI

-A clean, modern, and eye-catching web interface for the Scratchy Agent chatbot.
+A clean, modern, and eye-catching web interface for the Agentry Agent chatbot.

 ![UI Preview](preview.png)